patel-esha/WECE/README.md

-# Women in Electrical and Computer Engineering (WECE) Software Projects
+# Women in Electrical and Computer Engineering (WECE @ UF) Software Projects

 Welcome to the WECE Software Projects repository! 🚀